 Q: I run a community organization.
 Can your counselors come to our location to help our clients?

-Q: Does UMHS offer charity care to people who don't have insurance, or help for people whose ACA plans make them responsible for a percentage of costs?
+Q: Does Michigan Medicine offer charity care to people who don't have insurance, or help for people whose ACA plans make them responsible for a percentage of costs?

 A: We do offer M-Support (charity care or financial assistance) for certain patients.
 The requirements are listed here.
 We encourage you to connect with our counselors (contact info above) as soon as possible to discuss you options.